 - Reduce the number of unnecessary trips to the hospital emergency room

-- Consult and collaborate with specialists about particular cases in real-time
+- Consult and collaborate about particular cases in real-time

 - Access medical data and records immediately